NREL/OpenStudio-user-documentation/docs/Help/FindingModelData.md

 * Enables drag-and-drop modeling for quick technology evaluation
 * Provides consistent, detailed inputs to drive decision-making
-* Searchable readily available within applications
+* Searchable and readily available within applications

 The BCL window gives you access to an online repository of building energy modeling data and scripts called the [Building Component Library](https://bcl.nrel.gov/).
 Although you can access the BCL website on its own, OpenStudio has integrated access to the BCL from within the application.
 You can access this through the “Window” menu.

-The first time you /open this window you will be prompted for an API key, unless you have already used BCL functionality in the SketchUp Plug-in.
+You will be prompted for an API key the first time you open this window, unless you have already used BCL functionality in the SketchUp Plug-in.
 [Instructions for finding your API Key](../getting_started/GettingStarted.md#connecting-with-the-building-component-library) are in the "Getting Started" section.

 ![BCL Window](../../img/os_interface/bcl_window.png "BCL Window")